ictLayerPulock/RESTful-api-laravel/README.md

  - Use resource nouns: Focus on the resources you express and their relationships rather than specific activities.
 Use plural nouns (eg, /products, /users) to represent collections of resources and avoid using verbs (eg, /getProducts, /createUser).
  - Keep URLs simple and predictable: Design URLs that are intuitive and easily understood by clients, using resource hierarchies to express relationships (eg, /users/{id}/orders).

+ - Plural Nouns for Collections: Use plural nouns to show collection of resources.
+Example, /users NOT  /user.
 - Use lowercase letters
 - Nest resource if appropriate
 - Use hyphens to separate words